maulydev/tailwind-theme-controller/README.md

 # Credits

-The Tailwind Theme Manager is developed and maintained by `Mauly dotDev`.
+The Tailwind Theme Controller is developed and maintained by `Mauly dotDev`.